 3.Methods

-This research adopts a qualitative research framework in the field of MT error analysis and proposing post-editing strategies.
-The reason for choosing qualitative approach mainly lie that the cultural elements of Zhuang folktales require depthful interpretation of textual contextual consciousness, which is hard to be examined by quantitative methods.
-Furthermore, the MT of minority ethnic literature is to propose specific strategies rather than empirically test, in which the exploratory nature of qualitative research fits better.
+This research adopts a qualitative research framework in the field of MT error analysis and proposes post-editing strategies.
+The reason for choosing a qualitative approach mainly lie in the cultural elements of Zhuang folktales that require in-depth interpretation of textual contextual consciousness, which is hard to be examined by quantitative methods.
+Furthermore, the MT of minority ethnic literature proposes specific strategies rather than empirically test them, and to this purpose the exploratory nature of qualitative research fits better.

 3.1 Material

 The Zhuang people’s folktale Ye Xian was selected as the sample via purposeful sampling.
 The original Chinese text consists of 1,021 characters, and its reference English translation has 1,124 words.
-The story is about a virtuous girl named Ye Xian who discovers a magical fish bone that grants wish, ultimately teaching the values of kindness and contentment through her journey from hardship to becoming the queen.
+The story is about a virtuous girl named Ye Xian who discovers a magical fish bone that grants wish, ultimately teaching the values of kindness and contentment through her journey from hardship to become the queen.

 3.2 Translation Tool and Prompts

-With the advancement of AI, LLMs have demonstrated remarkable potential in MT, improving translation speed, quality and versatility.
-Numerous AI-powered LLMs like Chat GPT, Ernir Bot and DeepSeek have appeared and made great strides in bridging linguistic gap.
+With the advancement of AI, LLMs have demonstrated remarkable potential in MT, improving translation speed, quality, and versatility.
+Numerous AI-powered LLMs like Chat GPT, Ernir Bot and DeepSeek have appeared and made great strides in bridging the linguistic gap.
 This study used the DeepSeek-V3 model, which specializes in cross-language integration and supports real-time translation in multiple languages for multilingual scholarship.
 To get better translation, this study compared two prompts:

 Prompt 1: Please provide the English translation for the following text.